abevoelker/letter_avatar/README.md

 ------------

 The default palette is based on Google Inbox.
-You can change palettes:
+We can change palettes:

 ```ruby
 LetterAvatarSimple.generate("foobar", palette: :i_want_hue)